BU-Spark/ml-longfellow-land-use-mass/README.md

 Our aim is to assist the Longmeadow Historical Society in their efforts to document and understand historical injustices, contributing to a broader societal recognition and rectification of past discriminations.

 ### Dataset Used
+The historical property deeds (mainly 1900s) of Massachusetts.

 ## Quick Start
 ### Requirements